Critical and Cultural Practices Major

 Strengthen your studio practice through academic inquiry, drawing on art history, cultural theory, and criticism.

-If you wish to pursue graduate, advanced or post-baccalaureate studies after your undergraduate degree, this program provides you with opportunities to enhance critical writing and scholarship, while continuing to build your visual arts practice, the Bachelor Fine Arts, Critical and Cultural Practice Major is for you.
+If you wish to pursue graduate, advanced or post-baccalaureate studies after your undergraduate degree, this program provides you with opportunities to enhance critical writing and scholarship, while continuing to build your visual arts practice, the Bachelor Fine Arts, Critical and Cultural Practices Major is for you.
 Acquire a solid 120-credit liberal arts education, with academic classes that make up half of your curriculum, then explore visual and material practice with the other half of your studies undertaken in-studio.

 Through a rigorous academic program, you will study Art History, Design History, English, Humanities, Media History, Science, Social Sciences and Writing.
 These courses are designed with your practice in mind, in order to bring modern and contemporary approaches to the creation of material and textual culture.
 This interdisciplinary approach allows you to chart your own path while fostering connections between theory and practice.